 VAWA MEI STAFF

 Maureen is a Policy Associate and the Associate Director of the VAWA MEI.
-For over twenty-five years, she has worked as an advocate, educator and leader in the fields of sexual/domestic violence and crime victim advocacy.
-In addition to her work with VAWA MEI, Maureen is the Project Director for the Maine Victim Assistance Academy.
+For over twenty-five years, she has worked as an advocate, educator and project director in the fields of sexual/domestic violence and crime victim advocacy.
+During this time, she worked on numerous projects offering cross-disciplinary training, technical assistance, program evaluation, and support to those working with survivors, offenders, and children affected by violence.
+For close to a decade, she served as Director of the Maine/New Hampshire Victim Assistance Academy, providing both content expertise and oversight of a multi-state, multi-level professional development program for advocates working with victims of crime.
 Maureen has a particular passion for cross-systems work, supporting programs in identifying and minimizing barriers to integrated service delivery.
 Outside of work, Maureen enjoys spending time with her family, learning new cooking techniques, and hiking in the beautiful Maine outdoors.

 Hannah is a Research Analyst with VAWA MEI.
 Hannah coordinates and oversees the development and revision of progress reporting forms and the reviewing, analysis, and reporting of all Discretionary grant program data.
 Hannah’s prior experiences have led her to discover her drive toward detail-orientated evaluation of real-world problems and her passion for using data to improve communities.
 In her spare time, she enjoys hiking and spending time outdoors with her partner and their dog.

 Devon is a Research Analyst with VAWA MEI.
-Devon coordinates the development and production of the Biennial Reports to Congress and other major deliverables.
+Devon manages the development and production of the Biennial Reports to Congress and coordinates the design and implementation of distance learning and technical assistance opportunities for all OVW-funded program grantees.
 Prior to moving to Maine and joining VAWA MEI, Devon lived in Washington, D.C. where she was a lobbyist on peace and justice issues, with an emphasis on the federal budget.
-Outside of work, Devon enjoys going on adventures with various creatures, including dogs, goats, and horses.
+Outside of work, Devon enjoys going on adventures with various creatures, including dogs, goats, cows, and horses.

 Simran is the Senior Computer and Database Manager for VAWA MEI and assists with data cleaning and database development efforts.
 Simran brings more than seven years of IT experience and holds a Bachelor’s and Master’s degree in Computer Applications.
 She is experienced in creating, implementing and unit testing databases.
 Along with operational research topics, she has taught C and C++ programming languages to the graduate and undergraduate students at Punjab Technical University Study Center, India.
 Outside of work, she likes spending time with her kids and cooking.